 May 8.
 The Chicago Tribune reports:

-(AP) – An investigation into what was described by , film star, as an attempt to extort money was dropped was dropped today by the ’s office.
+Los Angeles (AP) -- An investigation into what was described by Joan Crawford, film star, as an attempt to extort money was dropped today by the district attorney's office.

 Investigators said the actress' apparent fear was based on a note slipped under the door of her home, asking for an appointment.

-At the suggestion of investigators, she met the writer, who proved to be an .
+At the suggestion of investigators, she met the writer, you proved to be an eastern youth.
 The conversation was recorded on a Dictaphone machine and after being taken into custody and questioned, the youth was released.

-Neither the subject of the conversation, the name of the youth, nor an explanation from the actress of what lead to her fear of an extortion plot was disclosed.
+Neither the subject of the conversation, the name of the youth, nor an explanation from the actress of what led to her fear of an extortion plot was disclosed.

 June - July.
 MGM arranges a delayed honeymoon trip for Joan and Doug, Jr., whose marriage is troubled.
 The two sail for England from New York City on the Bremen late in June.
 Before they leave, they stay at the St. Moritz Hotel (Central Park South) and see Doug, Jr.'s stepfather Jack Whiting perform in the musical "America's Sweetheart."
 Socialite Barbara Hutton throws a party for them at Casino in the Park; and NYC mayor Jimmy Walker arranges for a motorcycle guard to accompany them to the pier in Brooklyn, where they set sail.
 They arrive in Southampton and stay at the Berkeley Hotel in Piccadilly.
 While in London, they attend Noel Coward's "Cavalcade" at the Drury Lane Theater.
 Coward hosts a party for them; and they are also guests at Coward's and producer Ivor Novello's Kent country homes.